SAP-samples/event-mesh-client-nodejs-samples/xb-msg-amqp-v100-samples/README.md

       1. Start producer via `npm run-script producer` (default) or via `node src/producer.js ../config/cf-sample-config.js` (with given config file)
       1. Start consumer via `npm run-script consumer` (default) or via `node src/consumer.js ../config/cf-sample-config.js` (with given config file)

-## License
+## Support
-Copyright (c) 2017 SAP SE or an SAP affiliate company.
-All rights reserved.
-This file is licensed under the _SAP SAMPLE CODE LICENSE AGREEMENT, v1.0-071618_ except as noted otherwise in the [LICENSE file](./LICENSE.txt).## Support
-This project is _'as-is'_ with no support, no changes being made. + You are welcome to make changes to improve it but we are not available for questions or support of any kind.
+This project is _'as-is'_ with no support, no changes being made.
+You are welcome to make changes to improve it but we are not available for questions or support of any kind.

 ## License